Engin-Boot/capture-behavior-of-a-visit-counter-Azimcharoliya/needs-facilities.md

 Scenario: Alert when seating capacity is full

   Given the hospital has visitor count sensor system working\
-  When the occupied seating is greater than set seating capacity threshold\
+  When the count of active visits is greater than set seating capacity threshold\
   Then alert the facilities manager.

 Scenario: Alert when parking capacity is full

-  Given the hospital has visitor count sensor system working\
+  Given the hospital has parking system working\
   When the occupied parking is greater than set parking capacity threshold\
   Then alert the facilities manager.